syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 mean is the mean of ln(x).

-standard_dev is the standard deviation of ln(x).
+standardDeviation is the standard deviation of ln(x).

 ### Remarks

-* Both x and standard_dev must be positive.
+* Both x and standardDeviation must be positive.
 * The equation for the lognormal cumulative distribution function is: